rubocop/rubocop/manual/cops_naming.md

 The `AllowNamesEndingInNumbers` config option takes a boolean.
 When set to false, this cop will register offenses for names ending with numbers.
 Its default is false.
-The `AllowedNames` config option takes an array of whitelisted names that will never register an offense.
-The `ForbiddenNames` config option takes an array of blacklisted names that will always register an offense.
+The `AllowedNames` config option takes an array of permitted names that will never register an offense.
+The `ForbiddenNames` config option takes an array of restricted names that will always register an offense.

 ### Examples